Am I entitled to a share of the house?

 Our team can assist you in applying for or defending an application for an Occupation Order.
 We have an extensive family law team who will work with our disputes team to ensure you receive all the advice and representation you need to protect your interests.

-Joint Ownership Disputes – What is a TOLATA Claim?
+Joint Property Ownership Disputes – What is a TOLATA Claim?

 The Trusts of Land and Appointment of Trustees Act 1996 (TOLATA) provides jurisdiction to the Courts to make certain decisions about the ownership of land.
 The main types of TOLATA applications relate to: